mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 ### Option: `reading_multiplier`

 Used to convert the consumption number to the unit of your choice.
-Consumption numbers are whole numbers only so they may be in a weird unit, like hundredsth of a kWh.
+Consumption numbers are whole numbers only so they may be in a weird unit, like hundredths of a kWh.
 Readings will be multiplied by this number before being reported to MQTT so you can convert to the unit you actually see on your bill.

 ### Option: `message_types`

-Message type your meter(s) use, will not read and process others.
+Message type(s) your meter(s) use, will not read and process others.
 Supported options are `scm` and `idm`.

-**Note**: _`rtlamr` supports other [protocols][msg-protocols], if you think your meter uses one see below for help._
+**Note**: _`rtlamr` supports other [protocols][msg-protocols], if you think your meter uses one see [unsupported message types](#unsupported-message-types)._

 ### Option: `mqtt.host`